-You can choose to do traditional, western style wedding vows.
+You can choose to do traditional, western-style wedding vows.
 These below come from the Christian/Catholic church but have no religious references.
-You could, of course, choose your vows from any other religion, these are here for an example because they are the most widely used.
-I also use ‘Bride’ and “Groom’ because I am too lazy to be politically correct, but I don’t mean them to be exclusive.
+You could choose your vows from any other religion, these are here for an example because they are the most widely used.

-‘I, (Groom) take you (Bride) to be my wife.
+‘I, (name) take you (other name) to be my (wife/husband).
 I promise to be faithful to you in good times and in bad, in sickness and in health, to love you and to honour you all the days of my life’

-‘I, (Groom) take you, (Bride) to be my wife, to have and to hold from this day forward, for better for worse, for richer for poorer, in sickness and in health, to love and to hold until death us do part.
+‘I, (name) take you, (other name) to be my wife/husband, to have and to hold from this day forward, for better for worse, for richer for poorer, in sickness and in health, to love and to hold, until death us do part.

 You can read the vows from a card, or repeat them line by line after your Celebrant.